 The right of withdrawal – Guarantee -Liability

 Right of withdrawal.
-In case of purchase of Products or services via VINDOME the User has the right to terminate the contract in case of misdescription of the Product.
+In case of purchase of Products or services from Vindome the User has the right to terminate the contract with Vindome in case of misdescription of the Product.
 The withdrawal period expires after 14 working days from the day on which the User or a third party – other than the carrier and designated by the User – takes physical possession of the Products.
 To exercise the right of withdrawal, the User is obliged to inform the Owner of its decision to cancel by sending an unequivocal statement to the designated contacts.

 Please note that the right of withdrawal does not apply in the following cases: